lawrennd/talks/_ai/the-atomic-human-msr-ne.md

   we become a tool of AI.
 Understanding this will enable us to choose the future we want.

-  The book reveals the technical origins, capabilities and limitations of AI systems, and how they should be wielded; not just by the experts, but also ordinary people.
+  Neil's book reveals the technical origins, capabilities and limitations of AI systems, and how they should be wielded; not just by the experts, but also ordinary people.
+In this conversation Neil will discuss with Mary Gray the origins of these ideas and how we can better shape the conversation around AI.

-  An informal reception will follow the talk.
-This event is kindly hosted at the office of the CAm Bay Area Advisory Committee member Ronjon Nag (Wolfson 1984).
 author:
 - family: Lawrence
   given: Neil D.